 QoS Setting QoS Setting To disable QoS (Quality of Service), keep the default setting, Disable.
 To enable QoS (Quality of Service), click Enable and follow these instructions.
 Management Type There are 2 options: Rate Control - The QoS will be managed by the size of the bandwidth.
 Priority - The QoS will be managed by the priority.
+Note: Rate Control and Priority cannot be used simultaneously.
 Bandwidth Enter the desired value of the bandwidth.

-Category Applications:
+For QoS to function properly, the correct value or your Internet bandwidth is required.
+Please check with your Service Provider if you are unsure.

-Add a New Application (Once selected, please complete the following setups.)
+Applications: Category Add a New Application (Once selected, please complete the following setups.)
 Ip/Net: Enter the IP address.
 Rate: Enter the desired rate value.

-Priority: Select the desired option (High, Normal, Low)

-Direct: Select Upstream or Downstream as required.
+Priority: Select the desired option (High, Normal, Low) Direct: Select Upstream or Downstream as required.
+Self-Define Name: Enter a name for your device.

-Self-Define

-Name.
-Enter a name for your device.

 Port Range: Enter the value for the desired port range.
 Protocol: Select the desired option.
 Ip/Net: Enter the IP address of your device.
 Rate: Enter the desired rate value.
 Priority: Select the option (High, Normal, Low) from the list.
 Direct: Select Upstream or Downstream as required.